Carpet-DeFi/carpet-defi-docs/docs/protocol/whitepaper.md

 # Whitepaper

-Carpet Decentralised Finance (Carpet DeFi) is a completely new type of protocol based loosely on the workings of Wand.
+Carpet DeFi is a new type of protocol based loosely on the workings of WAND Investments.
 It has its own code and its own tokenomics, based around a single token, $CARPET.

 Carpet DeFi is designed in such a way that buying and selling the $CARPET are the only moments where your investment lowers a little in value.
 All the time in between, where you’re holding on to your $CARPET, works to increase the $CARPET price.